 - Do you feel you need to drink?

-- Do you know how your partner/family feels about your drinking?
+- Do you know how your partner/family feel about your drinking?

 - Have you ever spoken with your partner/family about this?